nhl/link-move/UPGRADE-NOTES.md

 If you have more than one 'matchBy' in your builder chain, you will need to rewrite it, as the task will now work differently.

+###  Normalize 'sources' map keys [#51](https://github.com/nhl/link-etl/issues/51)

+"sources" is a ```List<Map<String, Object>>``` created from ```List<Row>``` during the first stage of most transformation flows.
+Currently the keys in the sources map can be an unpredictable mix of
+obj: and db: expressions, defined by the XML mapping, automatic mapping of source column names, etc.

+This task will ensure that "sources" will be uniformly mapped by "db:column_name" expression, no matter how the original extractor mapping was created.

+If you had listeners that read or write from/to the "sources" collection, you will need to take the new rules into account.